sposetti/TestDocs/README.md

 Cloudbreak launches clusters from an image that includes default configuration and default tooling for provisioning.
 These are considered the **Standard** default images and these images are provided with each Cloudbreak version.

-In some cases, these default images might not fit the requirements of users  (e.g. they need custom OS hardening, libraries, tooling, etc) and instead, the user would like to start their clusters from their own **custom image**.

-From bird's-eye view, images contain the followings:
+From bird's-eye view, images contain the following:
-- Operating system (Red Hat derivative e.g CentOS, Amazon Linux, RHEL)
+- Operating system (e.g. CentOS, Amazon Linux)
 - Standard configuration (disabled SE Linux, permissive iptables, best practice configs, etc.)
 - Standard tooling (bootstrap scripts, bootstrap binaries)

-Images do not limit the version of Ambari and HDP that can be installed by Cloudbreak.
-Ambari and HDP packages are not part of the image and the desired version of Ambari/HDP packages are downloaded during provision time.
+In some cases, these default images might not fit the requirements of users (e.g. they need custom OS hardening, libraries, tooling, etc) and instead, the user would like to start their clusters from their own **custom image**.

+The repository includes **instructions** and **scripts** to help build those **custom images**.
+Once you have an images, refer to the Cloudbreak documentation for information on how to register and use these images with Cloudbreak: http://hortonworks.github.io/cloudbreak-docs/

 # Building a Custom Image

 ## Using this Repository
-One recommendation is to fork this repo to to your own GitHub account or to the account of your organization and you can make changes there and create an image from there.
+Our recommendation is to fork this repo to to your own GitHub account or to the account of your organization and you can make changes there and create an image from there.
 If you think that some of the changes you made might be useful for the Cloudbreak product as a whole, feel free to send us a pull request.

 > Note: After you have have forked the repository, you are responsible to keep it up to date and fetch the latest changes from the upstream repository.